Understanding Stress In Men

 What Is Stress?

 Stress is a normal physiological response to an abnormal situation.
 It enables our body to adapt and equip ourselves to the difficult and unprecedented situations when we sense danger, which triggers the body’s defence system into a stress response.
 This stress response keeps us stay focussed and energetic and helps us rise to meet challenges.
 But beyond a certain level, stress can start having numerous negative impacts on health, mood, relationships, performance and wellbeing.The situations which lead to stress are called stressors, which can be internal or external factors.
-The current stressor which has engulfed the world is COVID-19, Economic recession & Rapid changes which seems to have turned our life upside down affecting every aspect of it.
+The current stressor which has engulfed the world is COVID-19, Economic uncertainty & Rapid war’s which seems to have turned our life upside down affecting every aspect of it.

 Current Situation Of The World